Staubgeborener/Klipper-Backup/docs/automation.md

 ## Backup on file changes
 The following service relies on the inotify-tools package.
 To install the package run ```sudo apt-get install inotify-tools``` in your terminal.

-Please check with `inotifywait -h` if you are using the latest release {% include "inotify_version" %} ([source](https://github.com/inotify-tools/inotify-tools/releases/latest){:target="_blank"}).
+Please check with `inotifywait -h` if you are using the latest release [4.25.9.0](https://github.com/inotify-tools/inotify-tools/releases/latest){:target="_blank"}.
 If this is not the case or if you encounter any problems (error messages, service not running correctly) or an update with `apt` does not work, follow these instructions:

 ??? example "Expand to show alternate inotify installation"
     ```shell